Significant-Gravitas/AutoGPT/README.md

 ## 🔧 Usage

 1. Run `autogpt` Python module in your terminal.
-  On linux or mac:
     ```bash
-    # On Linux of Mac:
+    # On Linux Or Mac Use This Command:
     ./run.sh start
-   # On Windows:
+    # Or If Your On Windows Use This Command:
-   ./run.bat start
+    run.bat start
    ```
    Running with `--help` after `start` lists all the possible command line arguments you can pass.